distsup/DistSup/README.md

 ```

 ## Evaluating models
-The evaluate script can load a saved chackpoint and run its evaluation metrics:
+A saved checkpoint can be loaded and its evaluation metrics run with:
 ```
 python evaluate.py runs/mnist/mlp/
 ```

 ## Visualizing training
-We log to tensorboard, to view training stats run `tensorboard --logdir PATH_TO_RUN_FOLDER`.
+Progress of training is logged to Tensorboard.
+To view training stats run `tensorboard --logdir PATH_TO_RUN_FOLDER`.

 ## Contributing
 * All contributions are welcomed!